HenryXi/spring-boot/quick_start/README.md

             }
         }
     ```
-3. run main method in this controller and access this link
+3. run main method in this controller then access this link
-    <http://localhost:8080/hello/> , you can see like below:
+       <http://localhost:8080/hello/> , you can see like below.
     ```
     Hello Spring Boot

     ```
-As you see spring boot help us build restful project quickly,
+As you see "spring boot" help us build restful project quickly.
-no more tomcat no more configuration files!
-Next
+There is no servlet container, no configuration files!
+If you want
-time if you want just test something or build a sample project
+just test something or build a sample project you can use "spring boot".
-you can use spring boot.
+Easy and quick.